23 September 2025

 Gas Plant Profile: Lippendorf, Germany

-PROJECT: One of Germany’s most polluting coal plants, Lippendorf will be converted to a gas plant with a capacity of 900 MW by 2027.
+PROJECT: One of Germany’s most polluting coal plants, Lippendorf will be replaced by a gas plant with a capacity of 900 MW by 2027.

 LOCATION: Lippendorf, Germany